noahbrambila/cds-music-player/README.md

 # cds-music-player

-This is a revamped version of a music player made by myself.
+This is a revamped version of a music player made by myself, Noah Brambila.